 This guide recommends hardware MapD Analytics Platform configurations.

-The Example Systems section lists example configurations to help you make decisions about how to configure your system.
+The Example Systems section lists example configurations, including pricing estimates, to help you make decisions about how to configure your system.

 NVIDIA Pascal GPUs¶

 Currently, the optimal GPUs on which to run the MapD Analytics Platform are:

 The configurations in this document assume either of these GPUs as your system building block.
 This does not imply that other GPUs, such as the NVIDIA Tesla K80 or Titan X, will not work, but for production systems Tesla-designated enterprise-grade cards with the latest Pascal architecture, denoted by the “P” prefix, are recommended.